sikuli/sikuli/docs/source/globals.rst

 **Usage**:

-* Prepare sys.path (since X-1.0rc3: except for scripts in same directory)
+* Add the path to the Sikuli module into *sys.path* (since X-1.0rc3: If the modules to import are in the same directory as the main script, skip this step.)

-* Import your .sikuli using just it's name
+* Import your .sikuli using just its name.
+For example, to import a_module.sikuli, just write *import a_module*.

 * the example contains a recommendation to avoid double entries::